AndreyKirilov/Book-Nest-Django-App/README.md

   !You can also use the register functionality, but it will create a Regular user which can be assigned as a Staff user from the Admin!

 ## Dependencies
 You can find all the project's dependencies in the "requirements.txt" file.
-Install them with the command "pip install requirements.txt".
+Install them with the command "pip install -r requirements.txt".